tqwewe/kameo/README.md

 ### Installation

-Add kameo as a dependency in your `Cargo.toml` file:
+Add Kameo as a dependency in your `Cargo.toml` file:

 ```toml
 [dependencies]